JC-Conneely/Personal/AguaClara_Interactive_Tutorial.md

 1. Stage your changes.
 2. In your commit message write that you've completed the tutorial.
-3. Commit your changes and push them.
+3. Commit your changes and push them...